faulhat/language-app/README.md

 $ python main.py
 ```

-ISSUE: Single-page or multi-page?
-Currently the app is multi-page.
-This could cause difficulty if we want to port the app to a different frontend later (non-browser, such as a mobile app or desktop app), for which an almost pure REST interface will be necessary.
-At this early stage as of 3/24/2021 it would be very easy to convert it into a single-page application, so we should make this decision quickly!

 TODO list
 + Allow login by email
 + Allow decks to be uploaded as JSON files